-We believe your ministry is positioned to help lead these reforms.
+We believe you to be positioned to help lead these reforms.
 As such, we urge you to work with CARP to develop policy responses and federal commitment that reflect the demographic urgency and the lived realities of our aging population.
-Minister Anandasangaree, this is your opportunity to lead boldly and leave a lasting legacy for Canada's aging population.
+This is your opportunity to lead boldly and leave a lasting legacy for Canada's aging population.
 Our members are engaged, informed, and active-nearly 95% vote in federal elections.
 They expect a government that not only listens but acts decisively.

-Achieving meaningful protection for seniors will require cross-ministerial collaboration.
-We urge you to work closely with the Minister of Finance and National Revenue, the Secretary of State for Seniors, and other relevant portfolios to ensure a coordinated federal response.
-This includes aligning enforcement, regulation, and financial oversight measures.
+Meaningful progress on fraud prevention will require strong collaboration across federal portfolios.
+We encourage you to work closely with the Minister of Public Safety, the Minister of Finance and National Revenue, the Secretary of State for Seniors, and any other relevant cabinet ministers to ensure a coordinated and enforceable national strategy.
 Fraud prevention is not only a public safety issue - it is a financial and digital security crisis that demands the whole government approach so that seniors are protected and perpetrators are held accountable.